blackboxnlp/blackboxnlp.github.io/index.md

 The seventh edition of BlackboxNLP will be co-located with EMNLP, in Miami on November 15, 2024.

 ## News
+- We accept ARR submissions!
+Please see the correspondence deadline and submission link below.
 <!---
 - We welcome EMNLP Findings papers with a focus on model interpretability for presentation at the BlackboxNLP workshop.
 Please contact us via [blackboxnlp@googlegroups.com](blackboxnlp@googlegroups.com) by the 25th of October, noon ET.
 -->